-I also occasionally work on fiction (thrillers and speculative fiction) and memoirs.
+I also copyedit trade nonfiction, and occasionally work on fiction (thrillers and speculative fiction) and memoir.

 You’re brilliant - these look amazing and your attention to detail scares me a little!
 They’re much nicer to read now, and the style suggestions and style guide are really helpful.

 Dr Matthew Whalley, author of resources for practitioners and self-help on the Psychology Tools website: www.psychologytools.com (May 2019)

 Sue Littleford has been the best copy editor I’ve worked with in a long career of publishing.
 She is assiduous, resourceful, intelligent, detailed and efficient and undoubtedly improved the quality of our work.
 (Professor Deborah Cartmell, Associate Dean, Research, De Montfort University).